Economy of Poland: Transportation

 Poland is served by an extensive network of railways.
 In most cities, the main railway station is located near a city centre and is well connected to the local transportation system.
 The infrastructure is operated by Polish State Railways, part of state-run PKP Group.
 The rail network is very dense in western and northern Poland, while the eastern part of the country is less developed.
 The capital city, Warsaw, has the country's only rapid transit system: the Warsaw Metro.

-Poland's busiest airport is the Warsaw Chopin Airport.
+Poland's busiest airport is Warsaw Chopin Airport.
 Warsaw Chopin serves as the main international hub for Poland's flag carrier LOT Polish Airlines.
-In addition to Warsaw Chopin, Wrocław, Gdańsk, Katowice, Kraków and Poznań all have international airports.
+In addition to Warsaw Chopin, Wrocław, Gdańsk, Katowice, Kraków, and Poznań all have international airports.
 In preparation for the Euro 2012 football championships jointly hosted by Poland and Ukraine, a number of airports around the country were renovated and redeveloped.
-This included the building of new terminals with an increased number of jetways and stands at both Copernicus Airport in Wrocław and Lech Wałęsa Airport in Gdańsk.
+This included the building of new terminals with an increased number of jetways and stands at both Wrocław Airport in Wrocław and Lech Wałęsa Airport in Gdańsk.

 Poland has 412,264 km (256,170 mi) of public roads.
-Polish public roads are categorized by administrative division, which include national roads, voivodeship roads, Powiat roads and Gmina roads.
+Polish public roads are categorised by administrative division, which include national roads, voivodeship roads, Powiat roads, and Gmina roads.
 Motorways and expressways are part of the national road network.
-As of January 2020, there are 4000 km of motorways and expressways in use.
+As of May 2025, there are 5,205.5 km of motorways and expressways in use.